Mariners vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has five doubles, seven home runs, 15 walks and 30 RBI (25 total hits).
+- Yordan Alvarez has 26 hits with six doubles, seven home runs, 16 walks and 31 RBI.

-- Alvarez heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .235 with a double, a home run, two walks and three RBI.
+- Alvarez has picked up at least one hit in four straight games.
+During his last five outings he is hitting .235 with two doubles, a home run, two walks and four RBI.

 Alvarez Recent Games